When people come into the Northampton studio, the most common question we hear is, “How does this…work?”

 And become a self-sufficient, independent Member-Sewist

 I’d be lying if I said there aren’t just a couple of other things you can do here, especially after you do those first two.
 You could take a one-time class on a topic that interests you.
 You could also pop in when we’re open to the public and carry out your own project, like making curtains (provided you’ve passed the Sew-On-Your-Own quiz!).
-You could sign up for some private lessons if you believe our small-group classes aren’t right for you.

 So what does it cost?